General Signal: History

 General Signal Technology Corp. was a technology manufacturing company making control equipment and systems.
 It traded on the New York Stock Exchange under the ticker symbol GSX.

+In 1978, General Signal acquired Leeds & Northrup (L&N) through a merger.

 In 1986, General Signal acquired Drytek, Inc., a plasma dry-etch company founded in August 1980 by Arthur W. Zafiropoulo.
 From that time he served as Drytek's President and CEO under General Signal as well.

 In July 1987 Zafiropoulo also became President of Kayex, a semiconductor equipment manufacturer unit of General Signal.

 In 1988, the company acquired Mirtone.

 In February 1989, Zafiropoulo was promoted to become President of General Signal's subsidiary Semiconductor Equipment Group International, yet another semiconductor equipment company.
 He held the dual position of President of both that company and of Kayex at that time.

 In September 1990, Zafiropoulo was promoted to President of General Signal's Ultratech Stepper Division.

 In March 1993 Zafiropoulo acquired certain assets and liabilities of the Ultratech Stepper Division of General Signal, and the new company became independent, as Ultratech Stepper, Inc. Zafiropoulo became the President, CEO and Chairman of the newly independent Ultratech Stepper.
 Later it was renamed Ultratech, Inc.

 In 1993 General Signal sold off Drytek, Inc. to Lam Research Corporation.

-General Signal became further streamlined in the mid 1990s through the divestment of Leeds & Northrup, which had formerly been part of the process controls sector.
-It also divested Dynapower/Stratopower, which had formerly been a part of the industrial technology sector.
+Through divestiture, General Signal became further streamlined in the mid 1990s.
+In 1995, it sold its L&N unit, part of the process controls sector, to Honeywell.
+It also sold Dynapower/Stratopower, part of the industrial technology sector.

 In 1997 General Signal reported US$1.95 billion in sales.
 Electrical controls accounted for nearly half of 1997 revenues, with process controls making up a third, and industrial technology, less than a fifth.